Pythm/ad-ElectricalManagement/README.md

 Set a main vacation switch with `vacation` to lower temperature when away.
 This can be configured/overridden individually for each climate/switch entity if you are controlling multiple apartments, etc.

-Receive notifications about charge time to your devices with `notify_receiver`.
-It will also notify if you left a window open and it is getting cold, or if it is getting quite hot and the window is closed.
+Receive notifications about charge time to your devices with `notify_receiver` with option `informEveryChange` to get notification every time calculation on chargetime has been performed, like charge limit etc. It will also notify if you left a window open and it is getting cold, or if it is getting quite hot and the window is closed.

 ```yaml
   max_kwh_goal: 5 # 5 is default.